Slackow/SlackowWall/Info/guide.md

 ![warning](images/SlackowWallWarning.png)

 - Press “Open.”
-(If you don’t have that option, try it a second time.)
+(If you don’t have that option, try it a second time.) \
+  _On **macOS 15** or later, you have to go to Security and Privacy to click "Open Anyway" at this step instead._

 ## Setup SlackowWall